 Learn About the Role of an Executor or Executrix

-An executor—sometimes referred to as an executrix when a woman assumes the job—is the individual responsible for managing the affairs of a deceased person’s probate estate.
-A decedent can no longer own property, so everything he owned at the time of his death must be legally transferred to living beneficiaries.
+An executor is an individual responsible for managing the affairs of a deceased person’s probate estate.
+A decedent can no longer own property, so everything owned at the time of death must be legally transferred to living beneficiaries.

 This is where probate comes in and what it accomplishes.
-It's the legal process of making sure the decedent's debts and liabilities are paid off from the cash and assets he left behind, then transferring ownership of what remains to his beneficiaries.
+It's the legal process of making sure the decedent's debts and liabilities are paid from the cash and assets left behind, then transferring ownership of what remains to beneficiaries.

-"Executor" is the more commonly used term these days for any individual who serves in this capacity, even when she's a woman.
-"Executrix" is something of a holdover from more gender-specific days gone by.
+"Executor" is the most commonly used term these days for any individual who serves in this capacity.
+"Executrix" is something of a holdover from more gender-specific days, when a woman serving in this capacity was tagged with a variation of the title.

 The Probate Process